PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Discussion

 \section{Discussion}

-We present \thename: a PANoramic Dual-Observer Radiance Acquisition system for the casual capture of full HDR radiance field in indoor scenes.
-By waving our accessible, inexpensive capture device around a scene, one can easily capture the full dynamic range of a scene, including its bright light sources.
-Our method can output environment maps from anywhere within the captured scene that are ready to use as lighting in a rendering engine.
-Our HDR scene reconstructions allow for digital staging, augmented reality, and virtual object relighting in a spatially consistent way.
+We present \thename: a PANoramic Dual-Observer Radiance Acquisition system for easily capturing spatially-varying HDR radiance fields in indoor scenes.
+By utilizing our simple and inexpensive capture device, users can record a scene's dynamic range, including bright light sources, from multiple viewpoints.
+Our method generates HDR environment maps at any 3D position within the scene, ready for immediate use in standard rendering engines.
+As demonstrated in \cref{fig:teaser}(c) and \cref{fig:object-insertion}—which showcase virtual objects from different perspectives—this approach enables high-fidelity digital staging, augmented reality, and coherent object relighting with full spatial consistency.

-\paragraph{Limitations and future work} Because the system only captures two exposures, it might miss part of the dynamic range that lies ``between'' them.
-Indeed, we often observe that parts of the scene are simultaneously too bright for the well-exposed capture and too dark for the fast-exposed image.
-This may result in areas where we do not have a valid observation, for example in the halos around light sources.
-An improved HDR interpolation strategy might help alleviate this issue.

-Despite our robust alignment procedure described in \cref{sec:preprocessing}, the registration of the fast-exposed camera can be imperfect due to errors in the SfM step or mismatches in the panorama stitching step.
-This uncertainty can yield reconstruction errors on light sources, especially if they are small and very bright like spotlights (see \cref{fig:limitation}).
-We observed that camera pose fine-tuning (by backpropagating the gradient to the camera poses, as done in, e.g., \cite{lin2021barf}) does not improve the alignment.
-Developing a new procedure better suited to the large difference in dynamic range is an important direction for future work.

-\paragraph{Acknowledgements} This work was partially supported by NSERC grant RGPIN 2020-04799 and the Sentinel North program of Université Laval, made possible, in part, thanks to funding from the Canada First Research Excellence Fund.